 Here's the next on the list of our extremely easy list.
 The Nicky Knot is extremely similar to the half Windsor.
 It's easy.
 It's uneven.
 It's great in informal settings.
 There are two big differences.
 First, very few guys actually know the Nicky Knot, so you can distinguish yourself from the crowd on this one.
 Second, it's looser than the half Windsor, so it ends up being slightly more informal — but no less sexy.

 You're not actually a cool dude unless you can tie a bow tie.
 It's known to be more challenging than the basics, but it's still very within reach.
 Spend 5 to 15 minutes on YouTube, and you can get this one down.
 Then, you get to be one of the sexiest guys at any event that requires a monkey suit.

-This is our last super simple knot.
-The Pratt Knot is basically a backward half Windsor.
-It’s definitely plenty even, and it’s uneven.
-Like the half Windsor, it doesn’t use that much tie length, so it’s great with thicker ties and ties that seem a bit short for wearing.
+The pratt is our last super simple knot.
+The Pratt Knot is essentially a backward half Windsor.
+It's plenty even, and it's uneven.
+Like the half Windsor, it doesn't use that much tie length, so it's great with thicker ties and ties that seem a bit short for wearing.